maxhbr/myconfig/GRP:X/README.md

-# myconfig for the toppic: X
+# myconfig for the topic: X